Skip to main content

 • an Agent is not a backdoor around approval

-• CLI field names and resource models must not diverge from Web/API semantics
+• Future CLI field names and resource models must not diverge from Web/API semantics